The top row of buttons allows you to turn on Live View, take screenshots of your computer screen, navigate between Spaces, and open Launchpad.

 Settings

-• Scale 200%/300% - turning this on will scale each pixel to take one logical point on your iPhone/iPad screen (based on their model, they are either 2x or 3x).
+Scale 200%/300% - Turning this on will scale each pixel to take one logical point on your iPhone/iPad screen (based on the model, it’s either 2x or 3x).

-• Hide Mouse Buttons - you can hide mouse buttons from the screen, thus increasing the trackpad area.
+- Hide Mouse Buttons - You can hide mouse buttons from the screen, increasing the trackpad area.
 You can still use gestures to perform click, right-click, and middle-click.

-• Hide Scroll Area - you can hide the scroll area, thus increasing the trackpad area.
-You can still scroll using two fingers pan.
+- Hide Scroll Area - You can hide the scroll area, increasing the trackpad area.
+You can still scroll using a two-finger pan.

-• Natural scroll direction - naturally, when you scroll with two fingers up, the content of the view scrolls up.
+- Natural scroll direction - Naturally, when you scroll up with two fingers, the content of the view scrolls up.
 Turn this off to switch to normal scrolling behavior.

-• Enable Pinch to Zoom - when Live View is turned OFF, pinch zooms screen contents using Accessibility Zoom.
-When Live View is turned on, pinch zooms the image of your computer screen on your device.
+Enable Pinch to Zoom - When Live View is turned OFF, pinch-zooming uses Accessibility Zoom.
+When Live View is turned on, pinch-zooming zooms the image of your computer screen on your device.

-• Double Tap to Hold - If turned ON, it controls the speed of the double tap to hold the left mouse button.
-It’s one of the ways to lock the left mouse button pressed to select text or items on your computer.
+Double Tap to Hold - If turned ON, it controls the timing for double-tap-to-hold the left mouse button.
+It’s one way to lock the left mouse button to select text or items on your computer.

-• Allow 3rd party keyboards - If turned ON, the app will allow 3rd party keyboards like GBoard.
-Please note this can cause some problems with text input.
+- Allow third-party keyboards - If turned ON, the app will allow third-party keyboards like GBoard.
+Please note this can cause issues with text input.

-• Show Disable Keyboard Input - When turned ON, Disable Keyboard Input button is shown, which you can use to quickly disable and enable sending text input when you use voice commands.
+- Show Disable Keyboard Input - When turned ON, the Disable Keyboard Input button is shown, which you can use to quickly disable and enable sending text input when you use voice commands.